Library Induction Tours

 Library Skills for Academic Study

 The library provides a range of library skills for academic study on critical reading, searching abstracting and indexing databases, e.g. Pubmed, Web of Science, Jstor, etc, presentation practice, time management, proof reading, referencing and Zotero.
 All classes will be delivered in person.
-To book a place at these workshops please visit the booking calendar or view the session timetable.
+To book a place at these workshops please visit the booking calendar.
 If you are able to book a place, this helps us to send out session materials in advance.
 Alternatively just turn up on the day.
+If there are no sessions advertised for the training you want on the library booking calendar, please email email@example.com to book an individual session with either Valerie or Kirstie.

 Learn more about how to read academic literature and improve your note-taking skills.
 Explore reading techniques, article structures and productive reading, while also discovering methods you can use to tackle your weekly readings.